publicissapient-france/hello-grpc/article/article.md

 ## 3. Implement the server side logic

-Now that you have a better idea about what are generated behind the scene, let's move the project into IntelliJ and code a `PokedexServer`.
+Now that you have a better idea about what is generated behind the scene, let's move the project into IntelliJ and code a `PokedexServer`.

 Specify the usage of gRPC Java Codegen Plugin for Protobuf Compiler in the `build.gradle` and the code generation will be taken care of:
 ```